International Student Checklist

 Our Pre-Arrival Support Module has been developed to help international students prepare for their move to the UK.
 This short, interactive course covers everything you need to know before arriving and will provide you with the knowledge, skills, and understanding that are important for adjusting to university life in the UK.
 Register Here to Access the Module.

-During your first few weeks, we’ll be hosting a range of exciting welcome events designed to help you settle in, make new friends, and get familiar with both the University and your course.
+During your first weeks, we’ll host a range of events to help you settle in, make friends, and get to know the University.

 Stay up to date with all upcoming events on the Student Shout Out platform, as well as on the Events tile in the UoC App.